-As last days of every holiday are usually the best, this was no exception. 🙂
+Is it a coincidence that the last day of every holiday is usually the best?
+This was no exception. 🙂

 Our last day in Edinburgh was all about the (Royal) Botanic Garden: peace and quiet from the city center, beautifully laid out and impeccably maintained.
 I have to say it’s the best we have ever seen.

 And if it wasn’t enough to make us regret we were leaving, the sun was up, on a perfectly clear sky.

 If you really want to try something traditional, this is haggis.
 Although not immediately appealing, it has an interesting texture and savoury taste.